Article

 Graph on a tablet

-After a quieter start to 2025, early 2026 is a time for cautious optimism.
-The UK mid-market acquisition and leveraged finance sectors are experiencing a rebound in acquisition activity, driven by falling interest rates, competitive pressure among lenders and a shift towards more flexible, covenant-lite structures similar to large-cap deals.
+The UK mid-market acquisition and leveraged finance sectors is welcoming a rebound in acquisition activity, driven by falling interest rates, competitive pressure among lenders and a shift towards more flexible, covenant-lite structures similar to large-cap deals (those involving companies with a market capitalisation exceeding $10 billion).

 Corporate lending